perama-v/perama-v.github.io/docs/cairo/proof_size.md

 Ideally, these state updates represent many users performing complex L2 operations, such that the density of the system is greater than that possible with normal transactions.

-In this example if the transactions were trades, then the "better than naive L1" threshold is crossed at 28 trades (`(5,000,000 + 600,000) / 200,000)`) that cost 200,000 gas each.
-At 280 trades, the cost is 10x cheaper.
+A STARK rollup is more dense than mainnnet when the proof costs and the costs to integrate facts are, in total, less than the mainnet transactions they replace.
+For 100,000 gas trades being replaced by a 5 million gas proof with 600,000 gas fact integration costs, the crossver value is `(5,000,000 + 600,000) / 200,000) = 56 trades`.
+For more than 56 trades, it is more efficient to use the rollup.

 ## Proof limits